playay/ws2s/ws2s-js/README.md

 })

 socket.onReady = () => {
-    console.log('onReady')
+    // connection to ws2s server is open,
+    // socket is ready to use, now you can call socket.connect() method console.log('onReady')
 }
 socket.onOpen = () => {
-    console.log('onOpen')
+    // socket.connect() is done,
+    // socket is ready to for send data. now you can call socke.send() method console.log('onOpen')
 }
 socket.onRecv = (data) => {